Back to Special Relativity

 - The Earth moves through the ether.

-- Hence, it appears, no ether exists.
+- Therefore, it appears, there is no ether.

 1889 Contraction Hypothesis